On the generation of some Lie-type geometries: Introduction

-\begin{remark} It is well known that if $\KK$ is a field then $\Gr_{1,n}(A_n(\KK))$ admits an $(n+1)^2-1$ dimensional embedding, say $e_{\mathrm{Lie}}$, in (the projective space of) the space of square matrices of order $n+1$ with entries in $\KK$ and null trace (see e.g. Blok and Pasini \cite{BPa03}; the choice of the symbol $e_{\mathrm{Lie}}$ for this embedding is motivated by the fact that it affords the representation of the group $\mathrm{SL}(n+1,\KK)$ in its action on its own Lie algebra).
-However $\Gr_{1,n}(A_n(\KK))$ does not satisfy the sufficient conditions of Kasikova and Shult \cite{K-S} for the existence of the universal embedding.
+In fact the equality $\er(\Gamma)=\gr(\Gamma)$ holds for many embeddable geometries, but not for all of them.
+For instance Heiss \cite{H00} gives an example where $\gr(\Gamma) = \er(\Gamma) +1$.
+The example of \cite{H00} looks fairly artificial.
+A more natural example, where $\er(\Gamma)$ is finite but $\gr(\Gamma)$ is infinite, is given by Theorem~\ref{m-th2}, to be stated below.
+That theorem will be obtained in Section~\ref{Nuovo} with the help of the following lemma.
+In order to properly state it, we recall that a division ring $\KK$ is \emph{finitely generated} if it is generated as a division ring by a finite subset $X\subseteq \KK$, namely no proper sub-division ring of $\KK$ contains $X$.
+For instance, an algebraic extension of a finite field of prime order $\FF_p$ is finitely generated if and only if it is finite, in which case it is a simple extension of $\FF_p$.
+On the other hand, no algebraically closed field is finitely generated. \begin{lemma} Let $\Gamma(\KK)$ be either $\Gr_{J}(A_n(\KK))$ or $\Gr_{J}(D_n(\KK))$ for a set of types $J$ non-connected as a set of nodes of $A_n$ or $D_n$.
+Suppose that $\KK$ is not finitely generated.
+Then the generating rank of $\Gamma(\KK)$ is infinite. \end{lemma} Lemma~\ref{cor-inf} will be obtained in Section~\ref{Nuovo} as a consequence of Theorem~\ref{non-interval}.
+By exploiting it we will obtain the following: \begin{theorem} Let $\FF_p$ be a finite field of prime order and $\overline{\FF}_p$ its algebraic closure.
+Then, for $n \geq 3$, the geometry $\Gr_{1,n}(A_n(\overline{\FF}_p))$ has infinite generating rank but its embedding rank is equal to either $(n+1)^2-1$ or $(n+1)^2$. \end{theorem} \begin{remark} It is well known that if $\KK$ is a field then $\Gr_{1,n}(A_n(\KK))$ admits an $(n+1)^2-1$ dimensional embedding, say $e_{\mathrm{Lie}}$, in (the projective space of) the space of square matrices of order $n+1$ with entries in $\KK$ and null trace (see e.g. Blok and Pasini~\cite{BPa03}; the choice of the symbol $e_{\mathrm{Lie}}$ for this embedding is motivated by the fact that it affords the representation of the group $\mathrm{SL}(n+1,\KK)$ in its action on its own Lie algebra).
+However $\Gr_{1,n}(A_n(\KK))$ does not satisfy the sufficient conditions of Kasikova and Shult~\cite{K-S} for the existence of the universal embedding.
 So, we do not know if it always admits the universal embedding, let alone if $e_{\mathrm{Lie}}$ is universal.
 A complete answer is known only when $\KK$ is a prime field.
-In this case $e_{\mathrm{Lie}}$ is indeed universal (Blok and Pasini \cite[Section 3]{BPa03}).
+In this case $e_{\mathrm{Lie}}$ is indeed universal (Blok and Pasini~\cite[Section 3]{BPa03}).
 A bit less is known when $\KK$ is a number field or a perfect field of positive characteristic; in this case $e_{\mathrm{Lie}}$ dominates all homogeneous embeddings of $\Gr_{1,n}(A_n(\KK))$ (V\"{o}lklein \cite{Volklein}).
+As for the remaining geometries of Theorem \ref{m-th1}, namely $\Gr_{{+,-}}(D_n(\KK))$, $\Gr_{{1,+,-}}(D_n(\KK))$ and $\Gr_{{1,-}}(D_n(\KK))$, they too are embeddable (see~\cite{BPa03}) and, when $\KK$ is a prime field, they admit the universal embedding (Blok and Pasini~\cite[Section 4]{BPa03}), even if none of them satisfies the conditions of Kasikova and Shult~\cite{K-S}. \end{remark} \begin{remark} The geometry $\Delta^+_2$ of~\cite{IP13} with $n = 3$ is the same as $\Gr_{1,3}(A_3(\FF))$.
+According to the above, Lemma 4.8 of~\cite{IP13}, which deals with that geometry and its Weyl embedding $\varepsilon_2^+$ (which is the same as $e_{\mathrm{Lie}}$), might possibly be wrong as stated.
+It should be corrected as follows: when $n = 3$ and $\FF$ is a perfect field of positive characteristic or a number field, then $\tilde{\varepsilon}^+_2$ dominates all homogeneous embeddings of $\Delta^+_2$. \end{remark} \begin{remark} In our survey of embeddings we have stuck to full projective embeddings, but in the proof of Theorem \ref{m-th2} we shall deal also with lax embeddings. {\em Lax projective embeddings} are defined in the same way as full projective embeddings but for replacing the condition that $e(\ell)$ is a line of $\PG(V)$ with the weaker condition that $e(\ell)$ spans a line of $\PG(V)$, for every line $\ell$ of $\Gamma$.
+Many authors also require that no two lines of $\Gamma$ span the same line of $\PG(V)$, but in view of our needs in this paper we can safely renounce that requirement.
+The only fact relevant for us is that inequality \eqref{gen emb rk 1} holds true even if $e$ is lax, as it is clear from the way we have obtained it. \end{remark}